internetdrew/lost-and-found-hq/README.md

 - Make navigation sticky [#30](https://github.com/internetdrew/lost-and-found-hq/pull/30)
 - Add input validation to API layer [#31](https://github.com/internetdrew/lost-and-found-hq/pull/31)
 - Integrate Stripe checkout for subscription [#32](https://github.com/internetdrew/lost-and-found-hq/pull/32)
-- Allow users (admin) to add a custom page slug once they're subscribed.
-- Allow users (admin) to include a company logo for the public page view.
 - Allow users (searchers) to open claims on the items publicly viewable with a "This is mine" button.

 <!-- Claims -->